9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% header title='Overview', icon='activity' %}
 {% endheader %}

-In this lesson, students play with the order of commands in Pixel Bot to explore a foundational concept in computer science—sequence.
+In this lesson, students play with the order of commands in unplugged Pixel Bot exercises.
+The lesson explores a foundational concept in computer science—sequence.

 {% overviewSection title='Objectives', icon='objectives' %}
 {% endoverviewSection %}